Foliage escapes: Antiquing and leaf-peeping in Cornish

 0

-Downtown Cornish isn’t big, rather it’s more a bend in Route 25 that’s lined with shops, along with a classic inn and a good restaurant, and accented with a town square.
+Downtown Cornish isn’t big; rather, it’s a bend in Route 25 lined with shops, a classic inn, a good restaurant, and a town square.
 Park the car, and start shopping.

-• Cornish Trading Company is a huge multi-vendor shop spread out on multiple floors of the former Masonic building.
-Every nook and cranny has finds, and just when you think you’re through, there’s another room, hallway, or staircase.
+• Cornish Trading Company is a huge multi-vendor shop on multiple floors of the former Masonic building.
+Every nook and cranny has finds, and when you think you’re through, there’s another room, hallway, or staircase.

 • Village Jewelers, which displays a drool-worthy selection of Maine gems (hint, hint: wish someone would shop for me, here).